BeAPI/shoppingfeed-custom-fields/README.md

 Requires the shoppingfeed plugin

 - Activate the plugin in Plugins > Installed Plugins

-- In Plugins > Installed Plugins > ShoppingFeed Custom Fields > settings,  choose the ACF fields to export
+## Changelog

+##1.0.2 (12-05-2022)

+* added: Readme file
+* added: Notice in the plugin admin page

 ## Configuration

 To start using the plugin correctly, you need to configure some ACF fields first

-## Extra Fields
+- In Plugins > Installed Plugins > ShoppingFeed Custom Fields > settings,  choose the ACF fields to export

+### Supported fields

 Please do note that only the following ACF fields will be exported.
-This implies that repeater, editor and image fields will not!
+Any other field will not!

 'text',
 'textarea',